 Imagine that someone in your family spent their whole life working towards something.
 They lost sleep over it, invested time and money, and gave it their all.
 It was their life.
 As they got older and then passed away, everything they had worked hard for became yours.
-You weren’t the one who invested your life into that business/job/ministry.
-You hadn’t lost a wink of sleep over it, or even a penny on it, but it changed your life for the better.
+You weren’t the one who had invested your life into that business, job, or ministry.
+You hadn’t lost a wink of sleep over it, or given a penny for it; but it changed your life for the better.
 Having what your loved one worked hard for (your inheritance) changes everything for you now.
-You don’t have to work as hard at your job, you have more security, and can share and help others.
+You don’t have to work as hard at your job, you have more security, and you can share and help others.

 In the story of Jacob and Esau found in Genesis 25:19-24, two brothers exchanged two different things that had drastic values.
-A bowl of stew and a birthright. (the birthright was given to Esau as the oldest son.
-It meant that he would receive everything of his father’s when his father passed away) Esau came into his family’s house hungry and “famished”.
-All he cared about at that time was his hunger that was a result of physical needs.
+A bowl of stew and a birthright.
+Because the birthright was given to Esau, the oldest child, he would receive everything his father owned whenever his father passed away.
+Being hungry and “famished”, Esau went into his family’s house.
 His brother, Jacob, had just fixed some soup.
 Esau didn’t care what he had to do to fill his hunger, and ended up giving his birthright to Jacob.

 He sold his inheritance for a single meal.

 You, my special friend, have an inheritance that you may or may not know about.
 You have a Loved One Whose purpose was to give this inheritance to you.
-He didn’t just invest His life into it, but gave His life.
-You couldn’t and can’t do anything to earn this inheritance.
+He didn’t just invest His life into it, but He gave His life.
+You could not and cannot do anything to earn this inheritance.
 You couldn’t work hard enough or be good enough for it either.
-All you can and have to do is accept it.
-An absolute free gift of eternal life.
-Not just an inheritance that lasts for your life time on earth, but an inheritance that matters the most for eternity.
+All you can and have to do is accept the best gift of eternal life.
+It is not just an inheritance that lasts for your life time on earth, but an inheritance that matters the most for eternity.
 It can’t get any better.

-If you realize this gift that you have to claim, have you accepted it?
+If you realize this gift has been offered, have you accepted it?

-Another question is: have you been selling/trading it in for a one time pleasure?
+Have you been selling or trading it in for a one time pleasure?

 My desire and burden is that you would not throw away a gift that is eternally everything for something that fades away.